 Obtaining a Quote

 As mentioned before, most movers will provide an estimate based on an in-home walk through.
-Long distance mover, Apple Moving of Norfolk, says that while some movers will start with an over the phone quote, you should always request the in-home estimate you’re entitled to.
+Long distance mover of Norfolk says that while some movers will start with an over the phone quote, you should always request the in-home estimate you’re entitled to.
 These are for better for getting an accurate quote so there’s nothing unexpected on your final bill.
 There are two basic types of moving quotes:

 - Binding Quote: A mover must honor the price quoted as long as nothing changes.